comeworkwith-me/solana-react-scaffold/README.md

 # 🤔 GETTING STARTED

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+<br></br>

+### 👯 CLONE THE REPO
+- On GitHub.com, navigate to the main page of the [repository](https://github.com/comeworkwith-me/solana-react-scaffold).
+- Above the list of files, click `Code`.
+- Copy the URL for the repository.
+- Open your Node.js terminal.
+- Change the current working directory to the location where you want the cloned directory.
+- Type `git clone`, and then paste the URL you copied earlier.
+- Press Enter to create your local clone.

-After forking this repo, install the dependencies by using this command in the terminal:
+After cloning this repo, `cd` into the project directory and install the dependencies by using this command in the terminal:

 ```
 npm install